When Happiness is Hard: The Facts About Summertime Depression

-After this long winter we experienced, it’s likely you’ve heard of – or possibly even experienced – SAD (seasonal affective disorder), which causes depression as the days get shorter and colder.
+After a long winter, it’s likely you’ve heard of – or possibly even experienced – SAD (seasonal affective disorder), which causes depression as the days get shorter and colder.
 But what you may not know is that about 10 percent of people with SAD get it in reverse, where the onset of summer triggers their depression symptoms.

 While Summer SAD only affects less than one percent of the U.S., it’s a serious disease that many people are unaware of.